 Credit risk is the risk that one party to a financial transaction will cause a financial loss for the other party by failing to discharge an obligation.
-The Foundation's main credit risk is related to its grants and accounts receivable.
-Receivables from government sources have a history of being received on a timely basis.
+The Foundation's main credit risk is related to its grants and donations receivable.
+There has been no change to the risk exposure from the prior year.